 Fortunately, at Factored Quality, we’re experts on all aspects of audits that founders and startup operations teams don’t have the capacity to worry about.
-And we’re going to outline all of them in this five-part series.
+And we’re going to outline all of them in this series.

 In Part 4, we unpack warehouses: both inventory audits and inventory counts.